In the beautiful South Island of Aotearoa...

 Writer of fiction and children’s books

 While I remain affiliated to the University of Melbourne as Professor, in 2019 I retired from my academic role and returned to Aotearoa New Zealand.
 Having published 20 academic books, I decided it was time to turn my writing energies to novels and children’s story books.
-I write in the beautiful environment of Akaroa in the South Island of Aotearoa.
-In retirement I also chair the Akaroa Community Arts Council (ACAC), and have recently become involved in the Christchurch branch of the New Zealand Society of Authors (NZSA).
+I write in the beautiful environment of Akaroa in the South Island.
+I am also chair of the RAWA Charitable Trust (Readers and Writers Akaroa), and I am deputy chair of the Christchurch branch of the New Zealand Society of Authors (NZSA).

 Marie Connolly Books